Weed, California: Economy

 As a small community with few retail outlets, taxable sales within the city are somewhat limited, totaling $89 million in 2012.

-In the November 2014 General Election, the voters of Weed passed Measure J which raised the city's sales and use tax rate by 0.25 percent.
+In the November 2014 general election, the voters of Weed passed Measure J, which raised the city's sales and use tax rate by 0.25 percent.

 Education

-Primary education in Weed is conducted at Weed Elementary School (K-8th Grade).
-Butteville Elementary School (K-8th) is just outside the City of Weed, in the hamlet of Edgewood, and has an enrollment similar to Weed Elementary.
+Primary education in Weed is conducted at Weed Elementary School (K-8th grade).
+Butteville Elementary School (K-8th grade) is just outside the City of Weed, in the hamlet of Edgewood, and has an enrollment similar to Weed Elementary.

-Secondary-level students are educated at Weed High School, (Grades 9-12) part of the Siskiyou Union High School District.
-Weed High School is known for its picturesque campus and diverse student body.
+Secondary-level students are educated at Weed High School (grades 9–12), part of the Siskiyou Union High School District.
+The school is known for its picturesque campus and diverse student body.

 The College of the Siskiyous, located in Weed, provides a steady source of employment for faculty and staff, a source of visitors for the local economy, and offers a two-year junior college education with various associate degree and vocational certificate programs.

 Recreation and tourism

 Visitors use Weed as a base to engage in trout fishing in the nearby Klamath, Sacramento and McCloud Rivers, or come to see and climb Mount Shasta, Castle Crags or the Trinity Alps.
 Visitors also engage in nearby skiing (both alpine and cross-country) and biking, or hike to the waterfalls, streams and lakes in the area, including nearby Mossbrae Falls, Lake Siskiyou, Castle Lake and Shasta Lake.

+The town's name, being the same as a slang term for cannabis, has caused it to gain a small notoriety.
+Many shops have popped up around town selling shirts and other trinkets that say "I Love Weed, California".
+Weed has struggled with sign theft, particularly with a sign that listed which way to turn for College of the Siskiyous or to downtown Weed, which simply listed "COLLEGE" with an arrow in one direction, and "WEED" with an arrow pointing the opposite direction.
+In 2025, it was reported that Caltrans changed the sign.